-I am an Associate Professor of Finance at the Madden School of Business, Le Moyne College.
+I am an Associate Professor of Finance at the Madden College of Business and Economics, Le Moyne College.
 I earned a Ph.D. in Economics from Louisiana State University in 2015.
 Currently, I am serving as the Finance Program Director, Director of the Hetterich Center for Global Engagement and Impact, and a Member of the Board of Governors of the Dolphin Green & Gold Fund -- a student-managed fund at Le Moyne College.
 I am an Associate Editor of Studies in Microeconomics and an Editorial Board Member of SN Business & Economics.
 I am also a fellow of the Global Labor Organization.

 I am a co-editor of the book, "The Political Economy of Corruption", which is now available for pre-order.
 I am also a co-editor of a special issue of Economic Modelling titled Crises and Corruption: How Governance and Institutions Interact in Troubled Times.